 - Holding assets in a trust for the benefit of your children, rather than distributing assets to them personally after your death, can offer better protection and certainty.
 The advantages discussed above, in relation to creditors and relationship property, also extend to your children.

-- In the long term, a trust may put you in a better position in terms of applying for a residential care subsidy (rest home subsidy) or other means tested benefit.
+- In the long term, a trust may put you in a better position in terms of applying for a residential care subsidy (rest home subsidy) or another means-tested benefit.

-You cannot establish a trust to immediately better position yourself to qualify for a means tested benefit or the residential care subsidy.
+You cannot establish trusts to immediately better position yourself to qualify for a means-tested benefit or the residential care subsidy.